siya-pathak/siya-pathak/README.md

 <h1 align="center" id="macropower-tech">technologies and languages:</h2>

-Tools, languages, and other things that i practice.
+tools, languages, and other things that i practice.

 <table>
   <tr>